Home Compare MYCR.ST vs NFLX

 Mycronic AB (publ) vs Netflix: Which Stock Looks Stronger in 2026?

-Netflix holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Netflix leads structurally, with valuation as the clearest single gap between the two profiles.
+Mycronic AB (publ) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Mycronic AB (publ) carries the stronger setup — intact trend against Netflix's broken trend.
 That leaves a split case: the structural lead stays with Netflix, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MYCR.ST: STOXX 600, NFLX: Nasdaq 100).